loudonadam/Mtg-optimize/README.md

 ## Features
 - Define a pool of candidate cards and allowed counts.
-- Brute-force valid decklists (bounded by a configurable limit) to explore land ratios and spell suites.
+- Brute-force valid decklists (bounded by a configurable limit) to explore land ratios and spell suites, with optional guardrails for land and creature counts.
 - Monte Carlo draw simulations of the first N turns, scoring decks by spells cast, mana spent, board pressure (power), interaction (removal/counters), card draw, land drops, and color screw frequency.
 - CLI to rank the best-performing decks.
 - Import MTGO/Arena-style text decklists and auto-fill card details using the public Scryfall API.